microsoft/vscode-docs/api/advanced-topics/remote-extensions.md

 DateApproved: 3/22/2019

 # Summarize the whole topic in less than 300 characters for SEO purpose
-MetaDescription: A guide to adding VS Code Remote Support to Extensions
+MetaDescription: A guide to adding VS Code Remote Development Support to Extensions
 ---

-# Adding VS Code Remote Support to Extensions
+# Adding VS Code Remote Development Support to Extensions

-While many developers edit, build, deploy, and debug on their local machines, there are an increasing number of situations where you may need to interact with a codebase or runtime on the other side of an OS boundary. **[VS Code Remote](../../docs/remote/remote-overview.md)** addresses these needs by allowing your local VS Code installation and any extension provided features to transparently interact with code and runtime environments sitting on other machines (whether virtual or physical).
+While many developers edit, build, deploy, and debug on their local machines, there are an increasing number of situations where you may need to interact with a codebase or runtime on the other side of an OS boundary. **[VS Code Remote Development](../../docs/remote/remote-overview.md)** extensions addresses these needs by allowing your local VS Code installation and any extension provided features to transparently interact with code and runtime environments sitting on other machines (whether virtual or physical).

 When using the capability, VS Code selectively runs certain extensions on the remote machine to optimize your experience.
 Given **no source code needs to be on your local machine** to use the capability, the approach provides dramatic performance and fidelity benefits over using network shares or synchronizing files.

 As an extension author, you may be wondering how to test your extensions to validate they work as expected when running in a remote environment.
 While many extensions will work unmodified, some extensions will need to be changed to function as expected.
-This article will briefly summarize the VS Code Remote architecture, explain how to test your extensions, and cover tips on modifying them to work if you encounter issues.
+This article will briefly summarize the VS Code Remote Development architecture, explain how to test your extensions, and cover tips on modifying them to work if you encounter issues.

 ## Architecture and extension types

-While transparent to the user, VS Code Remote uses a mix of local and remotely running extensions to provide its full-fidelity development experience.
+While transparent to the user, VS Code Remote Development extensions use a mix of local and remotely running extensions to provide its full-fidelity development experience.
 VS Code attempts to infer the correct location if not specified based on the type of functionality it exposes.

 Currently VS Code distinguishes the following two classes of extensions: